Tyrannosaurus: Cultural significance

 Tyrannosaurus is the most widely known dinosaur in popular culture.
-Science writer Riley Black states, "In all of prehistory, there is no animal that commands our attention quite like Tyrannosaurus rex, the king of the tyrant lizards.
+Science writer Riley Black states, "In all of prehistory, there is no animal that commands our attention quite like Tyrannosaurus rex...
 Since the time this dinosaur was officially named in 1905, the enormous carnivore has stood as the ultimate dinosaur."
 Paleontologist David Hone notes the popularity of Tyrannosaurus models and skeletal displays in museums and writes that films like Jurassic Park and King Kong "would not have been the same without it."
 T. rex is the only dinosaur that is commonly known to the general public by its full scientific name (binomial name) and the scientific abbreviation T. rex has also come into wide usage.
-Robert T. Bakker notes this in The Dinosaur Heresies and explains that, "a name like T. rex is just irresistible to the tongue."